NNPDF/eko/extras/hell/README.md

 - The expanded backward matching is not supported (see above).
 - Only NLL is available (the log order is fixed in the shim, matching the tables).
+- N3LO+NLL is in a mixed MSbar/Q0MSbar scheme (see above).
 - Developer note: numba's on-disk cache is not invalidated when a *callee* changes.
 After editing any jitted kernel on this path, delete the `*.nbi`/`*.nbc` files under `src/`.